michaschwab/easypz/README.md

 pinch, double click, hold, brush, rub, and dynamic zoom, panning methods including default, flick, and many variations.

-Many examples can be found at [easypz.io](https://easypz.io), including examples using [d3](https://d3js.org/), and examples that use canvas instead of SVG.
-Examples from the d3 gallery that just magically turn into navigatable visualizations without a single line of code can be found at [demos.easypz.io](https://demos.easypz.io/).
+Many examples can be found at [easypz.org](https://easypz.org), including examples using [d3](https://d3js.org/), and examples that use canvas instead of SVG.

 Instructions on how to use EasyPZ, explanations for the many options, as well as how to extend EasyPZ with your own pan or zoom method,